 Later Prof. Cooper took the train back to Parma.
 And I head to my hostel and met Caitlin, one of my friends who is working in FAO in Rome.
 She came to Florence to hang out with me and we had such a good time together, walking around Florence, dining together at different restaurants, chatting and bugging each other all the time.
 We spent quite a bit of time on the bridge looking over the beautiful Ponte Vicchio, drinking wine and arguing about the human cost of historical progress and how does fit into our appreciation of historical icons.
 The night view of the bridge is so beautiful.

 For Shakib, it’s an uphill battle.
-He wants to save money, and start a business of restaurant or bar.
+He wants to save money and start the business of a restaurant or bar.
 However, his mother forbids him from selling alcohol.
-He wish he could earn a diploma in Italy, without which, he realizes that it would be hard to improve his lot.
-But he is looking forward to give his best shot.
+He wishes he could earn a diploma in Italy, without which, he realizes that it would be hard to improve his lot.
+But he is looking forward to giving his best shot.
 He said, “deshe onek dushtu chilam, porashona kori nai, shobai tai pathae disey.
 Akhon cheshta koira jaite hoibo….”
 [I was wayward son back home, didn’t care to study and that’s why my family sent me to work abroad.
 Now I have no choice but to struggle…I’ll keep trying hard]!

 The window I kept looking through to see outside the plane was too small to compare with all the windows that I get to open around me every moment during my travel.
 Wandering through the alleys of old cobbled roads, starring at the aged gorgeous architectures, and that state of a curious mind – waiting to be surprised by what lays ahead, around the corner of the street, are simply mesmerized momentary windows of bliss that opens up to me again and again in serene excitements.
 All my short conference travels have been sweet windows to a life that I always longed to live.
 In Parma now, I am living that life again.

-It seems like Italians have a culture to go to coffee shop and stand at the bar to quickly finish their coffee.
-Such bar setting for coffee allows the clients and servers interact much more closely than what we witness in North America where coffee tables are like distant private islands.
-Also when it gets busy, its funny to observe that various people in small groups of two or more whisper to each other talking privately standing at the bar for coffee.
-Each of their stay is short enough to reveal a pattern, people enters the coffee shop, whisper while taking sips of espresso and leave…repeat…(think of it as a staged drama with different characters doing the same thing repetitively)!
+It seems like Italians have a culture of going to a coffee shop and stand at the bar to quickly finish their coffee.
+Such a bar setting for coffee allows the clients and servers to interact much more closely than what we witness in North America where coffee tables are like distant private islands.
+Also when it gets busy, it’s funny to observe that various people in small groups of two or more whisper to each other talking privately standing at the bar for coffee.
+Each of their stays is short enough to reveal a pattern, people enter the coffee shop, whisper while taking sips of espresso and leave…repeat…(think of it as a staged drama with different characters doing the same thing repetitively)!
 Well, I’ve seen cafes with regular seating arrangements too.